AKloc/BookNotes/Speed Reading.md

 **Main Takeaways**
 - Have a legitimate purpose before reading a book.
 What is it I want to get out of this?
 Use that to determine how careful to read.
-- IN GENERAL: The trick is to not
+- IN GENERAL: It's all in the eyes and using more of your peripheral vision.

 **What can I do with this?**
 - I'm adding a field for "Purpose of reading" in my template notes.